Ingrezza (valbenazine) for Huntington’s disease

 What is Ingrezza for Huntington’s disease?

-Ingrezza (valbenazine) is an oral medication approved in the U.S. to treat adults with Huntington’s disease who experience the involuntary, jerky movements known as chorea that are a hallmark of the rare disorder.
+Ingrezza (valbenazine) is an oral medication approved in the U.S. to ease the involuntary, jerky movements known as chorea that are observed in most people with Huntington’s disease.

-Developed by Neurocrine Biosciences, the therapy also is approved for adults with tardive dyskinesia, a movement disorder marked by facial tics.
+Developed by Neurocrine Biosciences, both formulations are also approved for adults with tardive dyskinesia, a movement disorder marked by facial tics.

 How does Ingrezza work?

-Huntington’s is an inherited, progressive neurodegenerative disease characterized by both motor and nonmotor symptoms.
-The most notable motor sign is chorea, which affects about 90% of Huntington’s patients and is known by its involuntary and uncontrollable movements.
+Huntington’s is an inherited, progressive neurodegenerative disease characterized by motor and nonmotor symptoms.
+The most notable motor sign is chorea, which affects about 90% of Huntington’s patients and is evident by its involuntary and uncontrollable movements.

 Chorea can affect several parts of the body and negatively impact motor coordination, walking ability, and posture, as well as swallowing and speech.

-Huntington’s-associated chorea is thought to be associated with unusually high levels in the body of dopamine, a major brain chemical messenger, or neurotransmitter, that plays key roles in coordinating movement.
+Huntington’s-associated chorea is thought to be associated with unusually high levels of dopamine, a major brain chemical messenger, or neurotransmitter, that plays key roles in coordinating movement.

-Ingrezza is a small molecule that potently and selectively blocks the activity of a protein called vesicular monoamine transporter 2, or VMAT2.
-This protein is responsible for neurotransmitter transport and recycling at the synapse, the point of near contact between nerve cells where they release molecules to communicate with each other.
+Valbenazine, the active agent in Ingrezza and Ingrezza Sprinkle, is a small molecule that potently and selectively blocks the activity of a protein called vesicular monoamine transporter 2, or VMAT2.
+This protein is responsible for neurotransmitter transport and recycling at the synapse, which is the point of near contact between nerve cells where they release molecules to communicate with each other.

-While Ingrezza’s precise mechanism of action isn’t fully understood, its ability to suppress VMAT2 is thought to reduce the amount of dopamine that’s released by nerve cells at the synapse.
+While valbenazine’s precise mechanism of action isn’t fully understood, its ability to suppress VMAT2 is thought to reduce the amount of dopamine that’s released by nerve cells at the synapse.
 That, in turn, is believed to dial back activation of neighboring nerve cells.
-By lowering dopamine signaling in the brain, the therapy is expected to reduce chorea among patients.
+By lowering dopamine signaling in the brain, the therapy is expected to reduce chorea in patients.

 Who can take Ingrezza?